 Situated on the corner of Colvin and Hertel, “Magic Buffalo” brings a playful pop of color to the side of Joe’s Deli on Hertel, and stretches to the other side of the building by the bus stop.
 Heavily influenced by the artist's Polish and Russian heritage, the piece incorporates a lot of playful and dream-like colors and themes, which the artist connects back to Polish folk art and Russian fairytales.

 I promise the colors on both sides of the building are actually the same in person.
 That's what happens when you take pictures while the sun is still rising.

 Pro tip: You may want to check it out earlier in the morning before the parking lot in front of it fills up and blocks the bottom of it.
-Otherwise you’ll probably have a red Mustang annoyingly photo-bombing the cuteness and you’ll have to come back the next morning.
-Be better than me.
+Otherwise you’ll probably have cars annoyingly photo-bombing the cuteness and you’ll have to come back the next morning.
+(Be better than me.)

 2) “BUFFALO MAP” – 1297 HERTEL AVE

 After hitting up Magic Buffalo, if you literally just turn completely around and then look to your left a little bit, you’ll see “Buffalo Map,” which lives on the side of MVP Network Consulting on Hertel.
 It’s pretty high up, so you won’t be able to necessarily stand right next to it for a picture- but still a great photo-op.

 This massive, colorful wall is hands-down my favorite piece on this list.
 Right on the corner of Fillmore and Broadway near the Broadway Market, this incredible mural brings the word “welcome” to life on the side of an abandoned building through the use of bright colors and 13 different languages: Arabic, Bengali, Burmese, English, Farsi, French, German, Polish, Seneca, Spanish, Somali, Urdu, and Vietnamese.